 Dandelion Blossom Drinks

-To make Dandelion Tea, simply boil the blossoms in water.
-I wanted weak tea so I just did a handful in about two cups of water.
+To make Dandelion Tea, boil the blossoms in water.
+I wanted weak tea, so I did a handful in about two cups of water.
 It wasn’t as bitter as I expected.
-The next day we tried iced dandelion tea with lemon juice and dried stevia leaf.
+We tried iced dandelion tea with lemon juice and dried stevia leaf the next day.
 It was delicious!
 This would also taste good with lime and whatever sweetener you prefer.

 — Learn how to Make Your Own Tea Bags